faasm/faasm/docs/kubernetes.md

 upload_port = ...   # Usually 8002
 ```

-You can then copy-paste this into `~/faasm/faasm.ini`.
+You can then copy-paste this into `faasm.ini` at the project root.

 ## Uploading functions

-Once you have configured your `~/faasm/faasm.ini` file, you can use the Faasm
+Once you have configured your `faasm.ini` file, you can use the Faasm, CPP,
-CLI as normal, e.g.
+Python CLIs as normal, e.g.

 ```
-inv upload demo hello
+./bin/cli.sh cpp

-inv invoke demo hello
+inv upload demo hello /usr/local/faasm/wasm/demo/echo/function.wasm inv invoke demo hello
 ```